Grant Street Station

 Grant Street Station, also known as the B&O Pittsburgh Terminal, was a passenger rail station on Grant Street downtown Pittsburgh, Pennsylvania.
 The Baltimore and Ohio Railroad (B&O) announced plans for it on May 3, 1955, after selling the original B&O Station bordering the Monongahela River to the state for construction of Interstate 376.
 It opened in 1957 to serve commuter rail traffic; all intercity traffic continued to use the Pittsburgh and Lake Erie Railroad's (P&LE) station (now called Station Square).
+However during the late 1950s the B&O ran a two-car (RDC'S) inter-city train to/from Washington DC.
+If traffic warranted, three units were used as a single train.
+They were nicknamed "Daylighters" because of their morning departures and late afternoon arrivals.
 Grant Street was the last such privately owned train station built in Pennsylvania.

-After the Port Authority of Allegheny County (PAT) assumed control of the B&O's Pittsburgh—McKeesport—Versailles commuter route in 1975 (which it re-branded PATrain), Grant Street continued to serve as the Pittsburgh depot for this service.
+After the Port Authority of Allegheny County (PAT) assumed control of the B&O's Pittsburgh–McKeesport–Versailles commuter route in 1975 (which it re-branded PATrain), Grant Street continued to serve as the Pittsburgh depot for this service.
 PAT discontinued the service in 1989; Grant Street itself was demolished in 1998.
 The site is now home to PNC Firstside Complex and the First Avenue light rail station.